-Sometimes, working with pipes can be nasty business, especially when it comes to your bathroom toilet plumbing.
+Sometimes, working with pipes can be a nasty business, especially when it comes to your bathroom toilet plumbing.
 When it's time to replace your toilet, removing the old throne from its privileged spot in the bathroom can be a bit unpleasant.
 However, it's also a relatively simple job, one that you should be able to complete yourself without calling a plumber.
 Read on for tips on how to get an old toilet out of the bathroom without making a horrific mess.

 The Final Flushes